Aberlleiniog Sculpture Trail

 Help needed!

-We need volunteers of all kinds - welcoming visitors, helping with artwork installation, managing the car parks, documentation, accompanying the guided walks, selling teas and coffees and more.
+Before and during the Trail, we need volunteers of all kinds - planning the event, welcoming visitors, helping with artwork installation, managing the car parks, documentation, accompanying the guided walks, selling teas and coffees and more.